 Nuñez is the first Latino executive director in CTA history and succeeds Carolyn Doggett, who was the first woman to oversee the daily operations of the association.
 Responsibilities of the position include directing the work of more than 435 staff at one of the largest unions in the nation.
 CTA is also the largest state affiliate of the 3.2 million-member National Education Association.

-Nuñez is part of the executive leadership team of CTA President Eric Heins, Vice President Theresa Montaño and Secretary-Treasurer David Goldberg.
-The officers agree that Nuñez's knowledge of education policy, his political expertise and his hard work on behalf of students and educators are well-known and respected by educators, politicians and community leaders in Sacramento and throughout California.
+Nuñez joins the executive leadership team of CTA President Eric Heins, Vice President Theresa Montaño and Secretary-Treasurer David B. Goldberg.
+CTA President Heins praises Nunez, declaring that his knowledge of education policy, his political expertise and his hard work on behalf of students and educators are "well-known and respected by educators, politicians and community leaders in Sacramento and throughout California."

 Appointed associate executive director for Governmental Relations in 2004, Nuñez led several successful CTA political campaigns.
 He served as chair of the Alliance for a Better California in 2005, when the labor and community coalition defeated four initiatives that would have hurt students, public schools and workers.
 He also directed campaign efforts in 2012 for the defeat of Proposition 32, which sought to silence the political voice of California’s unions, and the passage of the landmark Proposition 30, which will bring $47 billion to schools, colleges and local public services over the next seven years.